 With strict Raw Milk laws in NC, Sabrina decided she needed a dairy cow.
 She researched and Guernsey cows were the best marketed for A2/A2 with yellow colored milk from high beta carotene.
 She had never owned a cow, or milked, but got her first Guernsey on Mother’s Day.
 She was the sweetest old cow and let Sabrina learn to milk without any fuss.

 Sabrina was selling raw pet milk.
 In a few years, she wanted to expand but was held back by her acreage.
 She happened onto Mini Jerseys and learned she could have twice as many calves each year with the same amount of acreage.
 And, they convert to grass-based much better than larger dairy cows.
 Plus, their size made them easier to work with.
-She was sold!
-It’s been a few years since the switch to all Mini Jerseys.
-Her herd-share program continues to grow as she expands her herd of hardy, purebred, A2/A2 Mini Jerseys for homesteaders. |
+She was sold! |

 Miranda Johnson knows homesteaders!
 In her Executive Staff volunteer position for the not-for-profit, National Ladies Homestead Gathering, she’s tasked with establishing chapters.
 Miranda talks to women across the United States about their journey that led to the desire to connect with other homesteaders.
 She’s mastered building community and many of the tech resources available for that purpose.
 She’s the force behind our monthly newsletter.